gfranko/jqfactory/README.md

   **Inheritance**:

    _jQueryUI Widget Factory_ - Allows an individual widget to inherit from another widget.
+By default, inherits from `$.Widget`

    _jqfactory_ - Does not allow a widget to directly inherit from another widget.
 To use another plugin's methods/properties, you must reference all plugin instance properties that are stored on the jQuery namespace.
+Every plugin inherits from `$.jqfactory.common`.

   **Events**:

    _jQueryUI Widget Factory_ - Allows you to add and remove plugin event handlers using the `_on()` and `_off()` methods.
 Also allows you to trigger events and their associated option callbacks by using the `_trigger()` method.

    _jqfactory_ - Allows you to easily group the majority of your event handlers inside of an `_events` object.
-Event handlers can also be added and remove at different times using the `_on()` and `_off()` methods, and events can be triggered using the `_trigger()` method.
-It is important to note that **jqfactory** does not natively support passing an event callback as an option.
+Event handlers can also be added and remove at different times using the `_on()` and `_off()` methods, and events can be triggered using the `_trigger()` method.  **It is important to note that jqfactory does not natively support passing an event callback as an option.**

 ##Changelog
   > 0.1.0 - June 10, 2013